 Favorite items include a teak dining room set, a leopard love seat, tacky chandeliers of all shapes and sizes and even the requisite giant fork and spoon wall ornaments.
 There’s level access to the shop, and even though it’s filled to the brim with treasures, there’s still plenty of room for a wheelchair.
-Although these stores aren’t part of any formal Las Vegas itinerary, they’re fun places to browse, and surround yourself with memories.
+Although this store isn’t part of any formal Las Vegas itinerary, it’s a fun place to browse, and surround yourself with memories.

-There’s sidewalk access throughout the arts district, with curb-cuts at most corners.
+There’s also sidewalk access throughout the arts district, with curb-cuts at most corners.
 That said, there are a few stretches of sidewalk along Main Street that are in need of repair.
 Still it’s pretty doable for most folks, and it’s the perfect way to take a short jaunt down memory lane.